“It’s a really freeing experience to see how much you can get down on paper in 25 mins if you don’t constantly self-edit.”

 Once we begin freewriting, everyone will be on mute.
 The net writing time is 25 minutes.
 Afterwards, you will have a chance to share about your process if you wish.

-As mentioned, you will not be asked to read what you write and disclose your ideas if you’re not comfortable with that.
+You will not be asked to read what you write and disclose your ideas if you’re not comfortable with that.

 The last part of the session are for sharing about the process and networking.